 - The defendant's negligence was a substantial factor in causing the victim's injuries or death.4

-When driving in California, the basic standard of care for drivers includes:
+When driving, the basic standard of care for drivers includes:

 - Use reasonable care when driving;